-I have now published a more detailed article on the toolkit, chapter three in the book: TIMAF Information Management Best Practices – Volume 1, issued in November 2010.
+I have now published a more detailed article on the toolkit, chapter three in the book TIMAF Information Management Best Practices – Volume 1, issued in November 2010.
+The book can be ordered on the TIMAF site.
 A copy of my article is now available for free download from this site here.

 This is the most complete description of the approach we used that has been published to date.
 (The team at Telstra is still using the same principles today.)

 The TIMAF approach is to break the practice down into a number of steps.
 I have used – no, not ten, but eleven steps, as follows:

 - Start small; think big

 - Develop content access methods and taxonomy

 - Engage the audience as part of the maintenance process